Azure/acs-demos/incubator/dcos/manage_cluster/script.md

 "Succeeded"
 ```

-If this says "Failed" you will need
+If this says "Failed" or "error" you will need
 to [cleanup](../delete_cluster/script.md) and try redeploying the
 cluster.
 If it says "Provisioning" wait a little longer before
 proceeding.